muhaalal/password_generator/README.md

 This Python program generates a strong password based on your preferences, such as its length, special characters, and numbers.

 ## Features

--Generates you a password according to your preferences.
+- Generates a password based on your preferences
+- Helps protect against data breaches and weak passwords

 -Protects from data breaches and hackers.

 ## How to run